-Generally, unless otherwise indicated below or as provided in Appendix B, an eligible employee under the Plan is any regular common-law employee of Wittenberg University who is not a leased employee, contract worker or independent contractor, seasonal employee, variable hour employee, or former employee, and such regular common-law employee is eligible to participate in and receive benefits under one or more of the Component Benefit Plans.
+Generally, unless otherwise indicated below or as provided in Appendix B, an eligible employee under the Plan is any regular common-law employee of Wittenberg University who is not classified by the Employer as a leased employee, contract worker or independent contractor, seasonal employee, variable hour employee, or former employee, and such regular common-law employee is eligible to participate in and receive benefits under one or more of the Component Benefit Plans.
+An individual who is excluded from eligibility because of a classification by the Employer continues to be ineligible even if such classification is determined to have been erroneous or is revised (regardless of whether such a revision is retroactive).
 Non-resident aliens are also not eligible unless specifically included under "Eligible Employees" below.
 To determine whether you are eligible to participate in a Component Benefit Plan, please read the eligibility information below for the applicable Component Benefit Plan.